BucknellSustainability/Flower/backend/README.md

 - parameters:
     - `idtoken`: the token that Google Auth gives to the client, needs to be admin user
     - `userid`: the userid from the DB that is to be approved access
+- returns: nothing

 ## Upload a file
 - `{endpoint}`: `store-code`
 - allowed http requests: `POST`
 - parameters:
     - `idtoken`: the token that Google Auth gives to the client, needs to be admin user
-    - `deviceid`: the deviceid from the DB that the code is to uploaded to`
+    - `deviceid`: the deviceid from the DB that the code is to uploaded to
+    - file: a `.hex` file to be uploaded (see `web/control-panel/codeupload.html` for an example)
+- returns: nothing

 ## Download a file
 - `{endpoint}`: `download-code`
 - allowed http requests: `GET`
 - parameters:
     - `uploadid`: the uploadid from the DB that specifies the code upload
+- returns: the `.hex` file requested

 ## Log error message after attempt at code upload
 - `{endpoint}`: `log-error`